 Develop appropriate relationships with your users.
 For example, spending time talking informally over lunch may help you work together more comfortably.

 Ensure informed consent and other research ethics.
-For example, participants in studies should be told that they are free to stop at any time.
+For example, tell participants in studies that they are free to stop at any time.

 Treat people with disabilities and older users with the respect you would any other users.
 For example, respect their time and provide appropriate compensation.